Pfizer to ask FDA to authorise booster dose of COVID-19 vaccine as Delta variant spreads

 He said that multiple countries in Europe and elsewhere have already approached Pfizer to discuss booster doses, and that some may begin administering them before a potential US authorisation.

-Dolsten said he believes that boooster shots are particularly important in older age groups.
+Dolsten said he believes that booster shots are particularly important in older age groups.

 Because boosters will drive increasing demand for vaccines as much of the world is still unvaccinated, Dolsten said Pfizer is looking at ways to boost production.